AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/installation.md

 ### Add services

-In your App Builder project
+In your App Builder project:

 1. In your workspace, click the **Add service** pop-up menu and select **API**.